-Clearing gives you the chance to study the course that's right for you at the university of your choice - and start this September.
+Clearing gives you the chance to study the course that's right for you at the university of your choice - and start in autumn 2020.

-There are lots of reasons that people apply through Clearing.
+There are lots of reasons why people apply through Clearing.
 You can too if:

 We have courses from across subject areas in Clearing.
 Find out if your course is available or see if we've got one in a related subject.